 His help was soon needed by two brothers, Marcus and Marcellianus, who had been sentenced to death.
 Their faith was wavering, both from fear and because of the tearful pleadings of friends that they should not squander their lives.

-Sebastian urged them, gently but eloquently, not to exchange heavenly crowns for a longer earthly life.
-He spoke so powerfully that the jailer and many others were converted.
-The Roman governor heard of this and also heard that a man had been cured of gout while being instructed and prepared for baptism.
+Sebastian gently but eloquently urged them not to exchange heavenly crowns for a longer earthly life.
+He spoke so powerfully that the jailer and many others who overheard were converted.
+The Roman governor learned of this and also was told that a man had been cured of gout while being instructed and prepared for baptism.
 The governor, who suffered greatly from gout, humbly asked the saint to cure him as well.
 After receiving healing and Christian instruction he not only was baptized with his son Tiburtius, but liberated the Christian prisoners, freed his own slaves and gave up his government position.

 Saint Sebastian's story, with its elements of fear and betrayal, reminds us that Christians are often imperfect.
-We read on this day that the apostles, asked by Jesus what they had been talking about, were embarrassed to tell Him that they had been discussing "who was the greatest" (Mark 9:34).
-Yet we are not all required to have grand martyrdoms.
-In today's reading we also find these simple words of Christ: "For truly, I say to you, whoever gives you a cup of water to drink because you bear the name of Christ, will by no means lose his reward" (Mark 9: 41).
+For example, Scripture tells us that the when Jesus asked the apostles what they had been talking about they were embarrassed to tell Him that they had been discussing "who was the greatest" (Mark 9:34).
+In Mark's Gospel Jesus reminds us that even simple acts of charity can save imperfect people: "For truly, I say to you, whoever gives you a cup of water to drink because you bear the name of Christ, will by no means lose his reward" (Mark 9: 41).